Mission and Philosophy

 Thus our emphasis is on students developing a discipline of study expertise and the ability to think with and use knowledge.
 At Delphian, students learn the value of studying for oneself, thinking for oneself and evaluating information for its truth, importance and usefulness.

-We believe that a person’s creativity should be enriched by his education.
+We believe that a person’s creativity should be enriched by their education.

 Thus our emphasis is on wide-ranging projects and service activities in the immediate or broader community, where students exercise and hone their creative-thinking skills.
 At Delphian, students learn that to become tomorrow’s leaders in business, science, humanities and the arts, they need to be imaginative and practiced problem-solvers today.